AkhmedovBotir/Talab-va-taklif-Agency-Marketplace-System/Backend/docs/punkt-order-api.md

 4. **Request Response**: When a punkt receives a request, they can accept or reject it.
 If accepted, the order is automatically confirmed by that punkt.

+5. **Request to Contragent - Multiple Contragents Support**:
+   - **Important:** When an order contains products from multiple contragents, you must send separate requests to each contragent
+   - The system automatically filters and sends requests only for products that belong to the selected contragent
+   - Each `contragentRequest` includes an `itemIds` array containing the indices (0-based) of items requested from that contragent
+   - When a contragent views the order, they will only see their own products (filtered by `itemIds`)
+   - Example: If an order has items [0, 1, 2] where item 0 and 2 belong to Contragent A, and item 1 belongs to Contragent B:
+     - Request to Contragent A will have `itemIds: [0, 2]`
+     - Request to Contragent B will have `itemIds: [1]`
+     - Contragent A will only see items 0 and 2
+     - Contragent B will only see item 1

-5. **KPI Bonus**: The `kpiBonusPercent` field is automatically removed from product objects in responses for security/privacy reasons.
+6. **KPI Bonus**: The `kpiBonusPercent` field is automatically removed from product objects in responses for security/privacy reasons.

-6. **Pagination**: All list endpoints support pagination with `page` and `limit` query parameters.
+7. **Pagination**: All list endpoints support pagination with `page` and `limit` query parameters.

-7. **Agent Assignment**: After confirming an order, a punkt can assign it to an agent.
+8. **Agent Assignment**: After confirming an order, a punkt can assign it to an agent.
 Only the punkt that confirmed the order can assign it to an agent.
 Each order can only be assigned to one agent.
    - **Status Change:** `delivered_to_punkt` or `confirmed_by_punkt` → `assigned_to_agent`

-8. **Status Tracking**: All status changes are automatically tracked and reflected in the order object.
+9. **Status Tracking**: All status changes are automatically tracked and reflected in the order object.
 Each action updates the order status to reflect the current stage of the delivery process:
    - **Punkt confirms:** `pending` → `confirmed_by_punkt`
    - **Punkt requests to contragent:** `pending` or `confirmed_by_punkt` → `requested_to_contragent`
    - **Contragent accepts:** `requested_to_contragent` → `accepted_by_contragent`